Special administrative regions of China: Immigration, nationality, and passports

+The Hong Kong SAR passport is issued to Hong Kong permanent residents with Chinese citizenship, while the Macau Macau SAR passport is issued to Macau permanent residents with Chinese citizenship.
+Mainland residents with Hukou are ineligible for either and may only hold a Chinese passport, which grants comparatively weaker visa-free access: the Hong Kong SAR passport is granted visa-free access or visa-on-arrival access for 174 countries and territories, the Macau SAR passport is granted such for 141 countries and territories, while the Chinese passport is granted such for 81 countries and territories.

+There are no laws prohibiting a person from holding permanent residency in both SARs.
+A person may also hold concurrently hold passports from both SARs provided that they have Chinese nationality and permanent residency in both.

 Apart from affording the holder consular protection by the Ministry of Foreign Affairs, these passports also specify that the holder has right of abode in the issuing SAR.

 The National People's Congress has also put each SAR in charge of administering the PRC's Nationality Law in its respective realms, namely naturalisation, renunciation and restoration of PRC nationality and issuance of proof of nationality.

 Due to their colonial past, many inhabitants of the SARs hold some form of non-Chinese nationality (e.g. British National (Overseas) status, British citizenship, British Overseas citizenship or Portuguese citizenship).
 However, SAR residents who are Chinese descent have always been considered as Chinese citizens by the PRC authorities, an exception to this case is Macau, wherein residents of Chinese descent may choose Chinese or Portuguese nationality.
 Special interpretation of the Nationality Law, while not recognising dual nationality, has allowed Chinese citizens to keep their foreign "right of abode" and use travel documents issued by the foreign country.
 However, such travel documents cannot be used to travel to mainland China and persons concerned must use Home Return Permit.
 Therefore, master nationality rule applies so the holder may not enjoy consular protection while in China.
 Chinese citizens who also have foreign citizenship may declare a change of nationality at the Immigration Department of the respective SARs, and upon approval, would no longer be considered Chinese citizens.

 SAR permanent residents who are not Chinese citizens (including stateless persons) are not eligible for SAR passports.
 Persons who hold a non-Chinese citizenship must obtain passports from foreign diplomatic missions which represents their countries of citizenship.
+For example, a Russian citizen who has acquired right of abode in Hong Kong and thus holds a Hong Kong Permanent Identity Card would not be considered a Chinese citizen and would continue to hold their Russian passport unless they obtain PRC nationality.
 For those who are stateless, each SAR may issue its own form of certificates of identity, e.g. Document of Identity, in lieu of national passports to the persons concerned.
 Chinese citizens who are non-permanent residents of two SARs are also ineligible for SAR passports but may obtain CIs just like stateless persons.